 - Use sunglasses to protect your eyes.

-- Try to avoid sun exposure at midday, when sunlight is strongest.
+- Try to avoid the sun at midday, when sunlight is strongest.

 - Use high-quality sunscreens that have an SPF rating of at least 30.
 Apply sunscreen at least a half hour before you go out in the sun.
 Reapply it often.
 Use sunscreen in the winter, too.

 Habif TM.
 Light-related diseases and disorders of pigmentation.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2009:chap 19.

 Rabinovitz HS, Barnhill RL.
 Benign melanocytic neoplasms.
 In: Bolognia JL, Jorizzo JL, Schaffer JV, et al, eds.
 Dermatology.
 3rd ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 112.